enonic/lib-static/README.md

 <a name="example-get"></a>
 ### Low-level: .get

-Lib-static exposes a second function [`.get`](#api-get), in addition to [`.static`](#api-static), for doing a direct resource fetch when the resource path is already known/resolved.
+Lib-static exposes a second function `.get` (in addition to `.static`) for doing a direct resource fetch when the resource path is already known/resolved.
 The idea is to allow closer control with each call: implement your own logic and handling around it.

-**For most scenarios though, you'll probably want to use `.static`.**
+> NOTE: For most scenarios though, you'll probably want to use [`.static`](#api-static).

 #### Similarities
 - Just like the getter function returned by `.static`, `.get` also returns a [full response object](#behaviour) with status, body, content type and a generated ETag, and has error detection and corresponding responses (statuses 400, 404 and 500).